top of page

 Warning letters may be issued for any of the following:

-• A student maintaining an “F” grade in more than one class during the semester or receives a final grade of “F” in more than one course in the same semester
+• Student maintained an “F” grade in more than one class during the semester or received a final grade of “F” in more than one course in the same semester.

-• A student’s grade point average drops below 2.0 in a single semester
+• Student’s grade point average dropped below 2.0 in a single semester.

 First Warning Letter